Rhadow/ruzzle/how_is_ruzzle_created_en.md

 ### Controller

 Initially, I didn't extract controller to a module.
-The original design was calling `handle_player_movement` directly when keydown event happens.
+The original design was something like "call `handle_player_movement` directly when keydown event happens".
 Unfortunately, this approach introduce a significant delay to player control.
-The solution to this issue is to maintain a map of which keys are presently down.
+The solution to this issue is to maintain a map of which keys are presently pressed.
 The game then reads the controller map for further computation.
 I'm not sure if this is needed for other platforms, but extracting it to a standalone module is always good for further extension.

 ### Utils